top of page

 1. Codes of conduct: Establishing and enforcing comprehensive codes of conduct can provide guidelines for ethical behaviour and help individuals navigate potential conflicts.

 2. Proactive disclosures: An approach should be taken for individuals in positions of influence to disclose any relevant interests, allowing for transparent evaluation and appropriate decision-making.
+Such interests would also include company shareholding, business executive positions and beneficial ownership.

 3. Due diligence: Within a recruitment and supplier onboarding process, checks should be carried out of staff connection to suppliers.
 These checks might include comparing company executive and shareholder information against staff data, assessing company formation data against other suppliers and staff information.